Mississippi Startup

 to do business within Mississippi, you'll need to register your business with the

-Two documents must be filed simultaneously in order to form a Mississippi foreign
+There are a few documents that must be filed simultaneously in order to form a Mississippi

-corporation: the Application for Certificate of Authority, and the Application for
+foreign corporation, including the Application for Certificate of Authority and

 Mississippi LLC

-type of business legally separate from its owners, but it has some structural differences.
+separate from its owners, but it has some structural differences.
+It is considered

-It is a pass-through entity, which means that rather than paying a corporate income
+a pass-through entity, which means that rather than paying a corporate income tax,

-tax, an LLC's income is passed through to the shareholders and officers and then
+an LLC's income is passed through to the shareholders and officers and then taxed

-An LLC in Mississippi is formed by registering Articles of Organization with the
+LLC in Mississippi is formed by registering Articles of Organization with

 Mississippi Nonprofit Corporation